JuneSunAt7/JuneSunAt7/README.md

   </div>

 ### About me:
-I can create and develop network apps, system tools, CLI tools, neural networks, telegram & discord bots, parsers, API, webpages with interactive elems, etc...
+I can create and develop network apps, system tools, CLI tools, neural networks, telegram & discord bots, parsers, API, webpages with interactive elems, neural networks, apps based to AI, etc...
  Have experience developing cloud applications in Golang.
  Like pentest and cybersecurity.